qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 - `NAME`: **gitea**: Database name.
 - `USER`: **root**: Database username.
 - `PASSWD`: **_empty_**: Database user password.
 Use \`your password\` or """your password""" for quoting if you use special characters in the password.
-- `CHARSET_COLLATION`: **_empty_**: (MySQL/MSSQL only) Gitea expects to use a case-sensitive collation for database.
-Leave it empty to use the default collation decided by the Gitea.
+- `CHARSET_COLLATION`: **_empty_**: (MySQL/MSSQL only) RIA Hub expects to use a case-sensitive collation for database.
+Leave it empty to use the default collation decided by the RIA Hub.
 Don't change it unless you clearly know what you need.
 - `SCHEMA`: **_empty_**: For PostgreSQL only, schema to use if different from "public".
 The schema must exist beforehand, the user must have creation privileges on it, and the user search path must be set to the look into the schema first (e.g. `ALTER USER user SET SEARCH_PATH = schema_name,"$user",public;`).
 - `SSL_MODE`: **disable**: SSL/TLS encryption mode for connecting to the database.
 This option is only applied for PostgreSQL and MySQL.
   - Valid values for MySQL:
     - `true`: Enable TLS with verification of the database server certificate against its root certificate.
-When selecting this option make sure that the root certificate required to validate the database server certificate (e.g. the CA certificate) is on the system certificate store of both the database and Gitea servers.
+When selecting this option make sure that the root certificate required to validate the database server certificate (e.g. the CA certificate) is on the system certificate store of both the database and RIA Hub servers.
 See your system documentation for instructions on how to add a CA certificate to the certificate store.
     - `false`: Disable TLS.
     - `disable`: Alias for `false`, for compatibility with PostgreSQL.
     - `skip-verify`: Enable TLS without database server certificate verification.
 Use this option if you have self-signed or invalid certificate on the database server.